| Title: | Small Area Estimation Using Model-Assisted Projection Method |

 psu |

-Primary sampling units, representing the structure of the sampling frame from |
+Primary sampling units, representing the structure of the sampling frame. |

 ssu |

-Secondary sampling units, representing the structure of the sampling frame from |
+Secondary sampling units, representing the structure of the sampling frame (default is NULL). |

 strata |